redFrik/udk13-Remote_control/udk150604/README.md

 arduino to sc
 --
-upload the arduino code 'arduinoToSupercollider_simple.ino'.
+upload the arduino code [arduinoToSupercollider_simple.ino](https://github.com/redFrik/udk13-Remote_control/tree/master/udk150604/arduinoToSupercollider_simple/arduinoToSupercollider_simple.ino).

 either connect a single loose wire to A0 (to get noise input), or a potentiometer (pot) or a light sensor (ldr).